Yerfina/level-design-generator-metroidvaniaf/README.md

 A level design generator for Dungeon/Metroidvania/Puzzle

+IMPORTANT NOTE : you will need the Godot editor to run this software.
+It can be downloaded for free on https://godotengine.org/
+The editor is too big to fit on Github, so this is the only solution.
+Simply put the Godot editor in the same directory as the project.godot file, and this SHOULD work...
+Please tell me if it doesn't '^^

 **1) Introduction**
 Ce générateur a pour but de créer des diagrammes de level-design qui peuvent servir pour designer des donjons, des metroidvanias, ou des énigmes.